Get free or low-cost legal help

 There are a number of resources that may be able to help you with free and low-cost legal help

 All California superior courts have free legal self-help programs.
-Self-Help staff can help you if you need legal information and don't have a lawyer.
+Self-help staff can help you if you need legal information and don't have a lawyer.
 They can:

 Note they can tell you how to do things but can't tell you what you should do.
 They also cannot go to court for you.

 Lawyer referral services can tell you about free or low-cost legal services in your area for people who qualify.
-If you do not qualify for free help, they can give you other information to help you find legal help that does not cost you a lot of money.

 Some lawyers will help you with key parts of your case and let you do the rest (called limited-scope representation).

 You may be able to get free or low-cost legal help in non-criminal cases from a legal services program.
 This will depend on your income and type of legal problem.
-Use LawHelpCalifornia.org to find legal aid offices in your area and find out what areas of law they cover.

-Non-profit public interest organizations, like groups concerned with civil liberties or housing discrimination, may be able to help you.
 These groups sometimes have staff lawyers who might be able to handle your case.
 Others provide legal help only to groups of people rather than to individuals.
-Use LawHelpCa.org to find nonprofit groups in your area.

 Many public law libraries have free programs, like legal workshops or "Lawyer in the Library" where you can get free legal information.